Infinitode/Infinitode/README.md

 - Updated `OPEN-ARC` with a new model and project.
 - New apps and a huge website update.
 - New experiments under the `/experiments` page on the website, including Dungen Dev in browser, along with other cool interactive demos.
 - Updated `LocalSitemap` to version `1.0.2`.
-This update includes removing the unecessary dependencies for the package and making it lightweight.
+This update includes removing the unnecessary dependencies for the package and making it lightweight.
 - Updated `Python Projects` with 3 new beginner projects.
 - Updated the FAQs with new content.
 - Updated `LocalShare` with an improved UI and subtle UI animations.